Mixtures Closest to a Given Measure: A Semidefinite Programming Approach: Experimental results

 \section{Experimental results}

 In this section, and as a first potential application of the methodology, we report some preliminary results when using Algorithm \ref{alg:extract} in some clustering problems.
-Exhaustive details of the numerical setup are provided in Appendix \ref{appendix: C}, while the numerical implementation of our method is hosted in the following GitHub repository: \href{https://github.com/SoDvc2226/Mixtures_Via_SDPs}{\texttt{Mixtures\_Via\_SDPs} }. \paragraph{Illustration:} To have a better understanding of Algorithm~\ref{alg:extract}'s behavior, we first consider an elementary example with no clusters, namely when $\mu$ is the univariate uniform distribution on $[0,1]$, accessible via $N=2000$ randomly drawn samples.
+Exhaustive details of the numerical setup are provided in Appendix \ref{appendix: C}. \paragraph{Illustration.} To have a better understanding of Algorithm~\ref{alg:extract}'s behavior, we first consider an elementary example with no clusters, namely when $\mu$ is the univariate uniform distribution on $[0,1]$, accessible via $N=2000$ randomly drawn samples.
 We compare our method with likelihood-based approaches (optimized via the EM algorithm) for fitting GMMs, in which the mixture order $\widehat{K}$ is estimated either using the BIC or cross-validation (CV) criterion.